LBNL-UCB-STI/SynthFirm/README.md

 want to export.
 Exporting by artifact ID avoids ambiguity when similar artifact keys appear in multiple steps.

-The repository also includes curated teaching-slice schemas in `utils/consist_schemas.py`.
-These classes started from Austin run schema stubs and add beginner-oriented descriptions plus conservative foreign keys for the main Step 1-3 outputs. `utils.consist_tracking.create_consist_tracker` registers those schemas with the Consist tracker so they are available for views.
-The Step 1-3 Consist specs also attach those schemas to the main declared outputs with `ArtifactSpec`, including `synthetic_firms`, `producer`, `wholesaler`, `consumer`, and the producer/consumer SCTG output sets.
+The repository also includes curated schema classes in `utils/consist_schemas.py`.
+These started from Austin run schema stubs and add column descriptions plus conservative relationships for the main Step 1-3 outputs. `utils.consist_tracking.create_consist_tracker` registers those schemas with the Consist tracker so they are available for Consist views.
+The Step 1-3 Consist specs attach the schemas to the main declared outputs with `ArtifactSpec`, including `synthetic_firms`, `producer`, `wholesaler`, `consumer`, and the producer/consumer SCTG output sets.
 Untyped inputs and secondary outputs still rely on automatic file-schema profiling.

-If you inspect an older run that was created before automatic profiling was enabled, use `consist schema capture-file ...` to backfill a file schema while the original file is still accessible.
+To promote another artifact to a first-class schema:

+1. Run the step once with profiling enabled.
+2. Use `consist artifacts <run_id>` or the interactive shell to find the artifact.
+3. Export or inspect a stub with `consist schema export --artifact-id ...` or `schema_stub @<n>`.
+4. Add the reviewed SQLModel class to `utils/consist_schemas.py`, preserving the observed CSV column names and adding only relationships or descriptions that are clear from the model.
+5. Add the class to `SYNTHFIRM_CONSIST_SCHEMAS`.
+6. Attach it to the relevant `ArtifactSpec` or `OutputSet` in `utils/consist_tracking.py`.

+Doing this gives the artifact a stable schema name, documented columns, and explicit relationships for Consist views and downstream run inspection.
+It also makes shared run archives easier to interpret because the important outputs carry more structure than a filename and an observed CSV profile.

 For interactive inspection, open the shell and run `artifacts <run_id>`, then `schema_profile @<n>` or `schema_stub @<n>` for the artifact reference you want